DylanBlakemore/swagdox/README.md

 end
 ```

 The above example shows how we can describe parameters and responses.
-The `API:` tag is what signals
+The `[Swagdox] API:` tag is what signals
 a specification.

 #### Parameters